SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/SBND_DAQ_GettingStarted.md

 even channels have no inputs

-ch1: - TRIGGER from PTB to 1730
+ch1: - FLASH TRIGGER from PTB to 1730

 ch3: - RWM